lragudo/queer-christian-64ba3/src/pages/index.md

   - section_id: faq
     questions:
       - question: So what do all those letters mean?
-        answer: >+
+        answer: >
           # Sexual & Romantic Orientation

+          *   **Sexual/romantic orientation**
-          *   Sexual/romantic orientation: An inherent or immutable enduring emotional, romantic or sexual attraction to other people.
+              : An inherent or immutable enduring emotional, romantic or sexual attraction to other people.
 Note: an individual’s sexual orientation is independent of their gender identity.

           *   Lesbian: A woman who is emotionally, romantically or sexually attracted to other women.
 Women and non-binary people may use this